-- Requiring a student to be re-examined or re-evaluated in a course, with or without a period of tutorial study. - ii.
+- i.
+Requiring a student to be re-examined or re-evaluated in a course, with or without a period of tutorial study. - ii.
 Requiring a student to receive academic tutoring. - iii.
 Requiring a student to repeat all or part of a year's work or longer if necessary. - b.
-Placing a student on academic warning and probation as detailed in Section IV, E, 3, b, iii. - c.
-Reviewing all petitions for readmission following a Committee recommended leave of absence, and recommending whether or not the student may resume medical studies.
-This must be documented in a letter to the student from the Chair of the APRC. - d.
-Reviewing and making recommendations concerning a suitable course of study following a Committee recommended leave of absence. - e.
-Other actions referred to the Committee for an individual student and not falling under responsibilities in Section IV, E, 1, e, iii and iv. - v.
-If the action recommended by the Committee is that a student takes leave of absence, the student may request an appeal of the decision as detailed to follow in Section IV, E, 5, b. - vi.
-Written notification of Committee action(s) will be sent to the affected student from the Chair.
-Verbal notification of pertinent Committee action(s) with the individual student to whom such actions apply will be done by the Associate Dean for Student Affairs or the Chair of the APRC. - vii.
-All deliberations of the Committee are strictly confidential.
-Actions of the Committee are announced confidentially by the office of the Vice Dean for Educational Affairs.
-Faculty should be apprised of the confidential nature of the information.
+Placing a student on academic warning and probation as detailed in Section IV, E, 1, a, i. - c.
+Reviewing and making recommendations concerning a suitable course of study following an APRC recommended leave of absence. - d.
+Other actions referred to the APRC for an individual student and not falling under responsibilities in Section IV, E, 1, e, iii and iv. - v.
+If the action recommended by the Committee is that a student takes leave of absence, the matter shall be referred to the Leave of Absence Committee as more fully set forth in Section IV, F, 1.
+The student may request an appeal of the decision as detailed to follow in Section IV, E, 5, b. - vi.
+Written notification of APRC action(s) shall be sent to the affected student from the Chair.
+In addition, verbal notification of pertinent APRC action(s) with the individual student to whom such actions apply shall be communicated by the Associate Dean for Student Affairs or the Chair of the APRC.

+vii.
+All deliberations of the APRC are strictly confidential.
+Actions of the APRC are announced confidentially by the office of the Vice Dean for Educational Affairs.
+Faculty shall be apprised of the confidential nature of the information.